-In your heavy duty stand mixer, using the bread hook, slowly blend together the flour, yeast and salt.
-In goes the butter, bash it around until evenly distributed.
-Mix the eggs with a fork and add them, then slowly pour in the milk.
+2. In your heavy-duty stand mixer, using the bread hook, blend together the flour and salt.
+Add the butter and bash it around until evenly distributed.
+Mix the eggs with a fork and add them, then slowly pour in the milk yeast mix.
 It will be soft and sticky.

-Beat very thoroughly for 10 minutes.
+3. Beat very thoroughly for 10 minutes.
 By then it should start to pull away from the sides of the bowl.
 If not, add small teaspoons of flour until the dough forms a ball.
-Cover the bowl with a dishtowel and leave to rise until it doubles in volume — at least 1 1/2 hours, likely longer, let it really swell up.
+Cover the bowl with a dish towel and leave to rise in a warm place until it doubles in volume — at least 1 1/2 hours, possibly longer, let it really swell up.

 Knock down the dough and again using the bread hook, work in the bacon, onions and chopped walnuts until well distributed.
 Turn out the dough into the Kugelhopf pan, stretching it evenly around the ring.
 Cover again, leave to rise again until it climbs above the rim of the pan.
 An hour or longer.